Radio Spectral Energy Distribution of Low-$z$ Metal Poor Extreme Starburst Galaxies: Novel insights on the escape of ionizing photons: Discussion

-In general, there are several scenarios which can lead to a lack of non-thermal emission: 1) extremely young ages ($< 5$ Myrs) which lack enough SNe \citep[e.g,][]{Hayes07, carilli2008, chakraborti2012, greis2017, Sebastian19}, 2) CR escape \citep{lisenfeld2004,Sebastian19}, 3) strong synchrotron losses due to enhanced magnetic fields \citep{chakraborti2012} and 4) Inverse Compton (IC) losses due to high photon density \citep{condon1992}.
-The young ages of these galaxies are probably the primary reason for the flat spectrum as based on strong nebular emission lines \citep[e.g., high \ewhbeta{} $>250~\AA$,][]{Izotov20-diverseLyA, Izotov24-LyA-metalpoor, Jaskot19, yang2017}.
-The rest of the scenarios involving the lack of CRs (IC/syncrotron losses, CR escape etc.) would lead to a significant break at high frequencies \citep{klein2018}.
-We do not observe such a break in the \rcsed{} of \xsfg{s} in our sample.
+In general, there are several scenarios which can lead to a lack of non-thermal emission: 1) extremely young ages ($< 5$ Myrs) which lack enough SNe \citep[e.g,][]{Hayes07, carilli2008, chakraborti2012, greis2017, Sebastian19}, 2) ionization and bremsstrahlung losses in compact starburst \citep{Murphy09} 3) CR escape \citep{lisenfeld2004,Murphy09, Sebastian19}, 4) strong synchrotron losses due to enhanced magnetic fields \citep{chakraborti2012} and 5) Inverse Compton (IC) losses due to high photon density \citep{condon1992, Murphy09}.
+The young ages of these galaxies are probably the primary reason for the flat spectrum as based on the observed strong nebular emission lines \citep[e.g., high \ewhbeta{} $>250$\AA,][]{Izotov20-diverseLyA, Izotov24-LyA-metalpoor, Jaskot19, yang2017}.
+Additionaly, as argued by \citet{Murphy09}, energy loss of CRs due to ionization and bremsstrahlung losses could be an important factor in compact starbursts hosting a dense ISM.
+The rest of the scenarios involving the lack of CRs (e.g., IC/synchrotron losses, CR escape) would lead to a significant break at high frequencies \citep{klein2018}.
+We do not observe such a break in the \rcsed{} of \xsfg{s} in our data, however, even higher frequency data are required to completely rule them out.
 Indeed, \bbten{} is an exception having the highest non-thermal fraction, which possibly has a more complex formation scenario due to a merger with another dwarf galaxy as argued by \citet{Dutta24}.

-In summary, \xsfg{s} lack a significant amount of non-thermal emission as they are young systems lacking a significant population of CRs which are accelerated in SNe explosions.
-This would suggest that feedback from SNe and CRs is not dominant in these galaxies.
-Thus radiation feedback might be important in such metal-poor starbursts \citep[e.g.,][]{Jeckmen23-delayedfeedback}.
+In summary, \xsfg{s} lack a significant amount of non-thermal emission; however, the exact physical mechanism leading to this suppression \revtext{is} yet to be found.